syncfusion/blazor-docs/src/documenteditor/document-editor/getting-started/client-side-application.md

 # Create a Word processing application with Blazor WebAssembly app

-This article provides the step-by-step instructions to integrate the Word processor component in Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+This article provides the step-by-step instructions to integrate the [`Blazor Word Processor component`](https://www.syncfusion.com/blazor-components/blazor-word-processor) in Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 Steps to get started with Word processor component for Blazor: